How to Read Your Electric Bill: Complete Line-by-Line Guide - article hero image

 Finding Your Actual Electricity Rate

-Before you can know if a supplier offer is good, you need to know what you're paying now.
-Here's how to figure it out.
+Before you can know if an offer is good, you need to know what you're paying now.

-For your supply-only rate, take just the supply charges and divide by usage.
-This is the number to compare against supplier offers, since they can only replace the supply portion.
+Supply-only rate: Supply charges ÷ usage.
+This is the number to compare against supplier offers.
+They can only replace the supply portion.

-Here's a common mistake: if a supplier offers 6 cents per kWh, that doesn't mean your total bill drops to 6 cents.
-It just replaces your supply charges.
-Your delivery, taxes, and fees stay the same.
+Common mistake: Supplier offers 6¢/kWh doesn't mean your total bill drops to 6¢.
+It just replaces supply charges.
+Delivery, taxes, fees stay the same.

 Your Usage History Graph